DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 - **-k**:(optional) In the **CLASSIFICATION** task, it's possible to perform *k-fold cross validation*, specifying then the number of folders.
 - **-o**: Depending on the *task* and *read mode*, it represents the MTS option parameters:
   1. **CLASSIFICATION (read-mode=0 oppure 1):**
   * The first parameter represents the number of MTS samples;
   * The second parameter represents the length of each MTS sample (same size for each dimension);

-    **NOTE:** For this combination it's necessary the *-k flag*,
+    **NOTE:** For this combination it's necessary the *-k flag*.
   2. **CLASSIFICATION (read-mode=2):**
   * The first parameter represents the number of MTS sample in the TRAINING SET;
   * The second parameter represents the number of MTS sample in the TESTING SET;
   * The third parameter represents the MTS length (same size for each dimension).
   3. **SUBSEQ_SEARCH (read-mode=0 oppure 1):**
   * The first parameter represents the MTS length (same size for each dimension);
   * The second parameter represents the MTS *query* length to search for.
 - **-m**: It's used to specify the type of **_MDTW_** to use:
   * **0**: Dependent similarity measure;
   * **1**: Independent similarity measure;